 .
 The Justice League of America

-then scatters around the globe to find them, and are helped by the heroes of the various countries where they are hidden to penetrate their defenses and disarm then.
-In the end however it is the League's kid sidekicks
+then scatters around the globe to find them, and are helped by the heroes of the various countries where they are hidden to penetrate their defenses and disarm them.
+In the end, however, it is the League's kid sidekicks

 The team itself was formed in DC Comics Presents

 #46 (June, 1982) in order to introduce them officially into continuity.
 In that story, the ancient African sorcerer Doctor Mist gathered the heroes (and Superman) to stop another, evil sorcerer's plan, and then announced they were a team to be called when he decided it was needed.After DC's big reboot in 1985

 , the team was reinvented as having been organized instead by an organization called The Dome, with authorization from the United Nations

 .
 But when DC decided to reinvent the Justice League as an international team, they had the Guardians disbanded (for no good reason) and their status transferred to the League.
 Some former Guardians joined the team, most notably Fire And Ice.
 Others, such as Jack O'Lantern, were actually used as villains!
 (They had been brainwashed.)

 The various members of the Guardians have appeared sporadically since then.
 Dr. Mist and Jack O'Lantern co-starred in the (short lived) series Primal Force

 about a team of supernatural heroes.
 Others were killed off to set up some villains as being really dangerous